 What to do if your assistive equipment malfunctions

 It can be very stressful when something happens to your equipment en route.
 That’s why you need to know about the Global Repair Group, an organization that provides repairs to airline passengers for wheelchairs, scooters, power chairs, and all other assistive devices.
 They have a nationwide network of expert technicians ready to respond 24/7, 365 days per year.
 When you land at the airport and realize you have a problem, make a claim with the Global Repair Group as soon as possible.
 They will even make arrangements for loaner equipment and work with the airline to make sure you get it.

 Do you need travel insurance?

-Debra stressed throughout her presentation that as a traveler with special needs, you need educate yourself so you know your rights.
+Debra stressed throughout her presentation that as a traveler with special needs, you need to educate yourself, so you know your rights.
 Be assertive and communicate clearly.
 Plan carefully and consider potential problems that might arise.
-Finally, if you want a truly stress free travel experience within your budget, consider using the services of a professional like Debra.
+Finally, if you want a truly stress-free travel experience within your budget, consider using the services of a professional like Debra.
 You may not be aware that most travel professionals do not charge for their services and expertise; they are paid by the hospitality industry.
 So, your trip will not cost you more than if you booked it online on your own.

 About Debra Kerper